mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 The injections of GCSF into your body will stimulate the growth and mobilization of your stem cells, then they will be harvested.
 Harvesting is the procedure used to collect some of these stem cells in your blood.

-**Check: The harvesting procedure is done in the Blood Donor Room**.
-Your BMT Nurse Coordinator or your doctor will schedule between three and five harvesting sessions to collect enough cells.
+<span class="invisible">**Check: The harvesting procedure is done in the Blood Donor Room**.</span> Your BMT Nurse Coordinator or your doctor will schedule 3-5 harvesting sessions to collect enough cells.
 The process is painless and each session will last three to four hours.

 You should eat dairy products or other foods that are rich in calcium the night before and the morning of your appointment.
 Wear comfortable clothes.